Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: Previous and related work

-In \cite{gillen2018critical}, the authors study which arcs to remove to minimize the spread in a deterministic linear threshold diffusion model and present \ILP approaches for their problem.
+In \cite{gillen2018critical}, the authors study which arcs to remove to minimize the spread under a deterministic linear threshold diffusion model and present \ILP approaches for their problem.
 Another deterministic node-deletion problem motivated by the spread of influenza-virus is investigated in \cite{charkhgard2018integer}, but the developed \ILP model which is obtained by linearizing a nonlinear formulation of the problem can only handle small-scale problem instances with up to 200 nodes.
 In \cite{gillen2021fortification}, a robust version of a node-deletion problem is considered and \ILP models are presented for its solution.
 In another class of such problems, the connectivity of the network is reduced instead of directly minimizing the disease/influence spread.
 This is the case in \cite{shen2012exact} where node deletions are used to achieve this goal.
 A similar problem is also tackled with \ILP approaches and heuristics in \cite{arulselvan2009detecting}.
 Although reducing connectivity could eventually help to reduce the spread, it is not a true measure of the spread. \cite{nandi2016methods} define two ``spread related" deterministic metrics and develop \ILP formulations to optimize these metrics through link removal.
 A recent survey about node-deletion problems is given by \cite{lalou2018critical}.
-In \cite{taninmics2022improved}, a bilevel stochastic spread-blocking problem based on node-deletion is considered and solved using \ILP.